 When installing multiple switches, mount them in the rack one below the other.
-It's requested to reserve 0.5U-1U free space for multiple switches installing.
+It's requested to reserve 0.5U-1U free space for multiple switches installing in high temperature environment.
 This is important to disperse the heat generated by the switch.